climatescape/climatescape.org/backend/doc/decisions/6-push-data-to-airtable.md

-We chose pushing data to Airtable from the backend to simplify the Gatsby setup, considering that some data pushing from backend to Airtable is needed anyway to enable sorting the organizations in the Airtable content management interface according to their weight ("Climatescape rank"), which is [one of the goals of the scraping automation project]( https://github.com/climatescape/climatescape.org/issues/40#issue-558680900).
+We chose pushing data to Airtable from the backend to simplify the Gatsby setup, considering that some data pushing from backend to Airtable is needed anyway to enable sorting the organizations in the Airtable content management interface according to their weight ("Rank"), which is [one of the goals of the scraping automation project]( https://github.com/climatescape/climatescape.org/issues/40#issue-558680900).

 See [this message](https://github.com/climatescape/climatescape.org/pull/87#issuecomment-590864830).